 VPN Limitations That You Should Know About

-While VPNs are 100% safe to use, there are certain limitations that I’d like to address:
+While VPNs are 100% safe to use, there are certain limitations that we’d like to address:

 - Malware protection – VPNs aren’t designed to detect and remove viruses and malware.
-They’re here to ensure online privacy and make sure you’re browsing the web anonymously.
-The removal of viruses and malware is done by antivirus software, albeit, some VPNs have anti-malware included as a part of the standard subscription or as a bonus feature.
+They provide online privacy and let you browse the web anonymously.
+The removal of viruses and malware is done by antivirus software; albeit, some VPNs have anti-malware included as a part of the standard subscription or as a bonus feature (NordVPN, CyberGhost, Private Internet Access)

 - Phishing protection – If you’re using a VPN and you expect to be protected from phishing or any similar cyber threat, you need to reevaluate your thoughts.
-While some VPNs will block malicious domains, most of them won’t, so you still need to be careful about which sites you visit and which personal data you’re leaving on them.
+While some VPNs will block malicious domains, most won’t, so you still need to be careful about which sites you visit and which personal data you’re leaving.

 - Third-party account tracking – Account tracking can’t be prevented with a VPN.
 Using your Facebook account to connect to various sites still leaves you vulnerable to Facebook’s tracking.
 Even if you use a VPN, Facebook will be able to access your account information and track your activities on every site you associate with your Facebook account.